-Goishicha, a unique fermented tea, is nearly exclusively produced in the area surrounding Ōtoyo town in Kōchi Prefecture, Japan.
-Goishicha is lauded for its health benefits, particularly for the digestive system, which has sparked renewed interest in its production.
+Goishicha is nearly exclusively produced in the Kōchi Prefecture.
+It is lauded for its health benefits, particularly for the digestive system, which has sparked renewed interest in its production, saving it from extinction.
 In recent years, some farmers have sought to revive the craft by learning traditional production techniques from the Ogasawara family, and several new producers have emerged in Kōchi.

 The name "goishicha" translates to "go stones tea," named for the tea's resemblance to the black stones used in the game of go.
 During processing, the tea leaves are pressed and cut into square shapes before being laid out on rice straws to dry in the sun.
 With its rounded corners, the final product visually echoes the appearance of go stones on a board, lending a unique identity to this traditional tea.
 The raw tea leaves are sourced from the natural, wild environments of the Shikoku mountains, where they thrive under direct sunlight.
 Harvesting typically occurs between mid-June and July.
 Historically, the Zairai variety of tea bush was commonly used, but today, the more widely adopted variety is Yabukita.
 The manufacturing process employs a unique mixed fermentation method called "two-step fermentation."
 This technique requires significant skill and expertise in monitoring temperature and humidity, as various environmental factors can influence the fermentation outcomes and the final quality of the tea.
 The first, "aerobic fermentation," involves using aerobic molds that need oxygen to thrive.
 The second stage, "lactic acid fermentation," promotes the growth of anaerobic bacteria.